EkremN/introduction-to-business/README.md

 ## License

-* Please, please use this material to learn to write code
+* Please, please use this material to learn something about business
 * Please share it with anyone who wants to learn
 * Please fork-and-fix any mistakes you see
 * Please use this material to teach in non-commercial settings.
 If you'd like to use this material in a commercial setting or to otherwise make money, contact me.
-DMs on Twitter work best
 * Any other questions, just ask.
 Answer may be yes

 Content licensed under Attribution-NonCommercial 4.0 International